MUDE-2025/GA1.4/02_traffic/Report_traffic.md

 % solution_start

 - In the PDF plot, we can see that the computed traffic density does not fit the observed density very well.
-With the exception of a few outliers, the simulations tend to predict higher traffic densities than we observed, but underestimates the traffic density between 15 and 30 vehicles per km. </li>
+With the exception of a few outliers, the simulations tend to predict higher traffic densities than we observed, but underestimates the traffic density between 15 and 30 vehicles per km.
-- <b>Disadvantages:</b> we are assuming that $F$ and $v$ are independent (we will see how to address this issue next week).
+- **Disadvantages:** we are assuming that $F$ and $v$ are independent (we will see how to address this issue next week).
 But is that true?
 Since we have sampled $F$ and $v$ independently, there will be simulations where high traffic flow $F$ and high velocities $v$ coincide, resulting in perhaps unrealistically high simulated traffic densities.
 Also, the results are conditioned to how good of a model the selected parametric distribution is.
-In this case, since the exponential distribution performs poorly for $F$, the obtained distribution for $D$ also deviates from the one obtained from the observations. <b>Advantages:</b> I can draw all the samples I want allowing the computation of events I have not observed yet (extreme events).
+In this case, since the exponential distribution performs poorly for $F$, the obtained distribution for $D$ also deviates from the one obtained from the observations. **Advantages:** I can draw all the samples I want allowing the computation of events I have not observed yet (extreme events).
 - The observations are focussed in a slightly curvy area of the plot, whereas the simulated values are spread more chaotically.
 This is because the observations are dependent due to a a practical relationship between the flow of traffic and the average velocity (intuitively, if the traffic flow becomes too large, the average velocities slow; we can observe this in the extremes), while the simulations are assumed to be independent.
 Moreover, we can see that negative numbers for the number of vehicles are sampled, which do not have a physical meaning.
-- <b>Some suggestions:</b> Improve the fit of $F$ with a mixture distribution.
+- **Some suggestions:** Improve the fit of $F$ with a mixture distribution.
 Account for the dependence between the two variables.

 % solution_end